it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Architecture_Review_Methodology.md

 * Is there a specific framework such as J2EE or Microsoft .NET or is there no explicit framework?
 Is the choice of framework appropriate for the application?
 * Does the architecture provide a way to catch and handle error conditions within components and/or globally?
 * Have boundaries been created to contain the damaging effect of errors and reduce the amount of code that has to be concerned about error processing?
-* Is the user interface modularized so that changes in it won’t affect the rest of the program?
+* Is the user interface modularized so that changes in it won't affect the rest of the program?
 * Does the solution use reputable 3rd party components or are the components from less reliable and known 3rd parties?

 ## Inputs